collinb6/Arcade/README.md

    - Ensure GND is properly connected

 2. **GBS-8200 to Monitor:**
-   - Connect the GBS-8200's VGA OUT (P4) to your monitor's VGA input using a standard VGA cable
+   - Connect the GBS-8200's VGA OUT (P4) to the NEC LCD2690WUXi's VGA input using a standard VGA cable
+   - The monitor's built-in scaler will handle resolution conversion from the GBS-8200's output
+   - Use the monitor's OSD to adjust aspect ratio and screen expansion as needed

 3. **Power the GBS-8200:**
    - Connect a 5V DC power supply to the GBS-8200's power input (P7 or P9)